yourWaifu/sleepy-discord/source/compile.html.md

 * [Make](#make)

 ###Visual Studio
 Open the sleepy_discord folder and find the sleepy_discord.vcxproj file.
 Open sleepy_discord.vcxproj with Visual Studio, of course.
-At the top, there a toolbar, click build and then build solution.
+At the top, there a toolbar, click build and then build sleepy_discord.
 And you're done.

 <aside>
 For now, compiling for x64 doesn't work just yet.